cockroachdb/docs/cockroachcloud/monitoring-page.md

 The **Integration status** in the **Datadog** panel reports the following:

 - `Active` indicates that the integration has been successfully deployed.
-It does **not** imply that CockroachDB metrics are being exported to Datadog.
 - `Inactive` indicates that the integration has not been successfully deployed.
+- `Unhealthy` indicates that the integration API key is invalid and needs to be [updated](#update-integration).

 Metrics export from CockroachDB can be interrupted in the event of:

 - A stale API key.
-In this case, [update](#update-integration) your integration with a new API key.
+In this case, the integration status will be `Unhealthy`.
+To resolve the issue, [update](#update-integration) your integration with a new API key.
 - Any issue that causes transient CockroachDB unavailbility.
-In this case, [deactivate](#deactivate-integration) and reactivate the integration from the **Datadog** panel.
-If this doesn't resolve the problem, contact our [support team](https://support.cockroachlabs.com/).
+In this case, the integration status will continue to be `Active`.
+To resolve the issue, try [deactivating](#deactivate-integration) and reactivating the integration from the **Datadog** panel.
+If this does not resolve the issue, contact our [support team](https://support.cockroachlabs.com/).

+To monitor the health of metrics export, you can [create a custom Monitor](#monitor-health-of-metrics-export) in Datadog.

 ### View and configure dashboards